'It's amazing': Clinton woman to appear on 'The Voice'

 A friend who wants to remain anonymous said she helped Parker by sending a video of her singing a cappella to the screening staff at "The Voice."
 The friend said this is Parker's journey, not hers.

-"I had friends go the extra mile for me because I was too scared to do it," Parker said.
+"I had friends go the extra mile for me because I was too chicken to do it," Parker said.

 The folks at NBC called a few days later.
 She has been given a chance to perform in front of a live panel of judges.